psousasa/yt-summaries/README.md

 * Reproducibility
     * [x] 2 points: Instructions are clear, the dataset is accessible, it's easy to run the code, and it works.
 The versions for all dependencies are specified.
 * Best practices
-    * [ ] Hybrid search: combining both text and vector search (at least evaluating it) (1 point)
+    * [x] Hybrid search: combining both text and vector search (at least evaluating it) (1 point)
-    * [ ] Document re-ranking (1 point)
+    * [x] Document re-ranking (1 point)
     * [ ] User query rewriting (1 point)
     * [x] Added tests for the ETL into KB.

 ## To Do

-- error handling if Open Ai key is missing or invalid, when trying to ask using Open AI model.
+- Error handling if Open Ai key is missing or invalid, when trying to ask using Open AI model.
+- RAG evaluation
+- Question rewriting